gdm413229/swwmgz_m/ExtendedLore.md

 The term used to describe the Wallbuster's unique internal mechanisms, referencing how it is even more mind-blowingly insane than the G11's.
-The insane level of complexity of this weapon makes it not only very expensive, but also only repairable by members of the Ischer family, personally.
+The ludicrous level of complexity of this weapon makes it not only very expensive, but also only repairable by members of the Ischer family, personally.

 ### Nokron, Kinylum, Purom and Puronokorokinylum